-Direct Mail is a decades old very effective marketing technique which introduces the seller to the buyer in their own home using the postal service.
+Direct Mail is a decades old very effective direct marketing technique which introduces the seller to the buyer in their own home using the postal service.

 Some definitions available online